 Reduce the risk of never receiving what you pay for by only buying from local sellers.
 Buying from someone nearby makes it much easier to verify what you and retrieve the item in the future.
 On the other hand, buying from a faraway contact opens the window for excuses, increasing the odds you’re facing a scam and will never see the item once you’ve paid.

-Scammers and strangers live to access your personal info and steal your identity.
+Scammers and strangers live to access your personal info and steal your identity on online sales platform sites.
 What’s more: they don’t need much.
 That’s because a cell phone number or former address is all that’s needed to start the process.
 No matter what the buyer or seller claims, never hand out personal data like email, phone numbers, or bank account info to anyone, period.

 Any request to pay extra shipping costs beyond the listed price is usually just a money-making opportunity for fraudsters.
 This is a giant red flag that should end the transaction immediately.